BDWare/cbor-gen/README.md

 # cbor-gen

-DAOT Labs's fork of [whyrusleeping/cbor-gen](https://github.com/whyrusleeping/cbor-gen).
+DAOT Labs' fork of [whyrusleeping/cbor-gen](https://github.com/whyrusleeping/cbor-gen).

 Some basic utilities to generate fast path cbor codecs for your types.